Attorneys For Confessed Parkland Shooter Nikolas Cruz Argue Against Death Penalty During Zoom Hearing

 MIAMI (CBSMiami) – Attorneys for confessed school shooter Nikolas Cruz argued against the death penalty during a virtual court hearing Wednesday.

-Cruz appeared on camera for the afternoon hearing held via Zoom.READ MORE: Beloved Teacher Karina Diaz, Husband, Her Mother Killed In Horrific Sunset Drive Crash
+Cruz appeared on camera for the afternoon hearing held via Zoom.READ MORE: 'Promises Made, Promises Kept': Florida To Fine Businesses, Schools $5,000 If They Ask For Proof Of COVID Vaccination

 Attorneys argued various cases before the supreme court as reasons why the death penalty should not be on the table when Cruz goes to trial later this month.

-Defense attorneys also argued that Nikolas Cruz should only be referred to by name during the trial by both prosecutors and witnesses.READ MORE: New Data Shows COVID-Related Hospitalizations In Florida Trending Down
+Defense attorneys also argued that Nikolas Cruz should only be referred to by name during the trial by both prosecutors and witnesses.READ MORE: Miami Weather: Partly Cloudy Start, Showers & Storms Develop Late Morning Into The Afternoon

 They contend referring to him in any other way could prejudice a jury’s decision.

-The judge will issue a written ruling on the motions by the defense team.MORE NEWS: Street Closures Begin Wednesday For Mercedes-Benz Corporate Run In Fort Lauderdale
+The judge will issue a written ruling on the motions by the defense team.MORE NEWS: Miami Proud: Frontlines Of The Pandemic With North Broward Hospital Dr. Jean Dominique Foureau

 Cruz is charged in the deadly shooting at Marjory Stoneman Douglas High School in February of 2018.